+Online course.
 Develop your confidence in doing practical science in the primary classroom.
 Whether you are new to teaching science, or you are the science subject lead in your school, you will find practical guidance, see how practical science works in the classroom and learn from experienced teachers.
 This online course has been endorsed by Explorify.

 Primary science is the first opportunity to develop your pupils’ curiosity about the world.
 Studies suggest that by engaging pupils in practical science work frequently, they will have a greater understanding and enjoyment of science.